In the Republic of Estonia, the Ministry of Defence and the Minister of Defence as its head are responsible for organising national defence.

 - to draft subsequent legislation

-Structure-wise, the Ministry of Defence is divided into areas of responsibility of three Deputy Undersecretaries.
+Structure-wise, the Ministry of Defence is divided into areas of responsibility of four Deputy Undersecretaries.

 The Ministry’s area of responsibility includes: